Sch3lp/pokerchip-dealer/LOG.md

 # Captains Log
+## Day 10
+Got reacquainted with floating point arithmetic.
+Discovered http://floating-point-gui.de/ excellently documents the issue and provides a cheat sheet for different languages.

+Started looking for node libraries, and discovered that http://mikemcl.github.io/bignumber.js/ is the best one because this small library has no dependencies and is still being maintained.

 ## Day 9
 Some derping around with `Array.from()` copying objects by reference where I expected them to be copied by value.